Slowlife01/Slowlife01/README.md

 # Hi there, I'm Slow! 🙀

 - Primarily using JavaScript and TypeScript, basically it's all JavaScript lol.
-- I’m currently working on pretty much nothing because lol.
+- I’m currently working on pretty much nothing lol.
 - Currenly learning Rust?
 When I have time to do so yes.

 ### The ways to contact me